 Once you have shipped your products you will be able to create a return.

-Once payment has been marked as paid, it will be synced to your accounting software (XERO/ QuickBooks Online) if you are integrated with it on TradeGecko.
+Once payment has been marked as paid, it will be synced to your accounting software (XERO/ QuickBooks Online) if you have integrated it with QuickBooks Commerce.

-In the finalized state you can only make limited edits to your sales orders.
-You can;
+In the finalized stage, you can only make limited edits to your sales orders.
+Refer below:

-Once the order is shipped, the status will be Fulfilled.
+Once the order is shipped, the status will be updated to 'Fulfilled'.
 Once an order is fulfilled, the stock levels will fall accordingly.